top of page

 Conclusion

-Remember, it's not the mistake that matters but what you do with it.
+It's not the mistake that matters but what you do with it.

 If you are interested in learning about therapy or would like to setup an appointment with Person to Person Psychotherapy, serving New Jersey & New York residents, call 908-224-0007.